 Our testers had varied prior experience with car camping stoves, from relative newbies to die-hards with a locked-in system that is not likely to change.
 This gave us an eclectic and broad testing team that helped highlight what might confuse a person new to camp cooking, and also what less-than-obvious things to look for in a stove.
-All our testing was conducted at high altitude, spanning from the Rocky Mountains of Colorado to beautiful and breezy Lake Tahoe.
+All our testing was conducted at high altitude, spanning from the Rocky Mountains of Colorado to beautiful and breezy Lake Tahoe in California.

 Here's a quick rundown of how we assessed and tested each rating metric: